huggingface/blog/optimizing-bark.md

 ## 3. CPU offload

-As mentioned in the first section of this booklet, Bark is made up of 4 sub-models, which are called up sequentially during audio generation. **In other words, while one sub-model is in use, the other sub-models are idle.**
+As mentioned in the first section of this booklet, Bark comprises 4 sub-models, which are called up sequentially during audio generation. **In other words, while one sub-model is in use, the other sub-models are idle.**

 Why is this a problem?
 GPU memory is precious in AI, because it's where operations are fastest, and it's often a bottleneck.

-A simple solution is to unload sub-models from the GPU when they are inactive.
+A simple solution is to unload sub-models from the GPU when inactive.
 This operation is called CPU offload.

 **Good news:** CPU offload for Bark was integrated into 🤗 Transformers and you can use it with only one line of code.